dustinmcafee/dongadeuce/QUICKSTART.md

 ./gradlew desktop:run
 ```

-This will launch the Commander MTG application.
+This will launch the Dong-A-Deuce application.

 ## Loading a Deck